William K. Lietzau: Civilian career

-According to the New York Times in an interview in the late Summer of 2012 Lietzau said the USA was "on a trajectory to be able to comply" with an agreement to devolve control of the Bagram Theater Internment Facility to Afghan control by the agreed date of September 9, 2012.
+According to the New York Times in an interview in the late Summer of 2012 Lietzau said the United States was "on a trajectory to be able to comply" with an agreement to devolve control of the Bagram Theater Internment Facility to Afghan control by the agreed date of September 9, 2012.
 The New York Times noted that the Lietzau referred to September 9 as a "milestone", rejecting the word "deadline".
-It noted Lietzau said the agreement only applied to the captives who were in custody when the agreement was signed, and that the USA was nevertheless going to retain certain selected captives under permanent US control—including all the non-Afghan captives.
+It noted Lietzau said the agreement only applied to the captives who were in custody when the agreement was signed, and that the United States was nevertheless going to retain certain selected captives under permanent US control—including all the non-Afghan captives.

 Lietzau sent an email to his staff and colleagues in July 2013, letting them know he would step down from his position by September 1.
 He was offered a more senior policy position in the Pentagon that would have allowed him to retain authority over detention issues generally, but he could not commit to staying in any new job long enough.
 Lietzau has played a major role in shaping detention policies across two administrations.
-After the terrorist attacks of Sept.
-11, 2001, when he was a uniformed lawyer for the Marine Corps, he served as an adviser in the creation of the first version of President George W. Bush's system of military commissions trials.
+After the terrorist attacks of September 11, 2001, when he was a uniformed lawyer for the Marine Corps, he served as an adviser in the creation of the first version of President George W. Bush's system of military commissions trials.
 In the Obama administration, he has been the primary official shaping policies for "law of war" detention at the prison at Guantánamo Bay and Bagram Air Base in Afghanistan.

+Controversy

+On December 18, 2023, the Department of Defense Office of the Inspector General (DoD OIG) released a report as a result of a two-year investigation into Lietzau.
+The DoD OIG began the investigation after an anonymous complaint about sexual harassment and inappropriate relationships with subordinates by Lietzau, and found those complaints to be substantiated.
+The report also covered additional policy violations by Lietzau, such as misusing government resources for political purposes (i.e., violating the Hatch Act), drinking alcohol in the office, and using his staff and office resources to support a religious charity with which he was affiliated.